hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/09_using_native_device_features_maps,camera&and_image_gallery.md

 ## Storing the Picked Location with Redux
 * Now we successfuly can take the location from the user.
-We need to keep track this location.
+We need to keep track of this location.
 Whenever the user submits a new place we need to store the location of that place.
 * What we will do is: updating the ` Action ` ` AddPlace ` to store not only the place name but also its location and updating both ` AddPlaceScreen ` and ` AddPlace ` ` Component ` accordingly.
     1. We will submit not only the place name but also its location so we can not submit it from ` AddPlace ` ` Component ` because there we know nothing about the location.
 We will store every thing related to the place in ` AddPlaceScreen ` and submit from there.
 For that we will turn ` AddPlace ` ` Componenet ` to a functional ` Componenet ` and update tha ` state ` of ` AddPlaceScreen ` on changing the text.
-We will accept the 2 ` props ` from ` AddPlaceScreen `: the placeName from the ` state ` and a handler to update this ` state ` with the newly typed place name.
+We will accept 2 ` props ` from ` AddPlaceScreen `: the placeName from the ` state ` and a handler to update this ` state ` with the newly typed place name.
     ```js
     import React from 'react';
     import { View, StyleSheet } from 'react-native';